luckasdc/igmpv2/README.md

 ### Extra Handlers
 We used the given handlers of the reference implementation to test our created elements.
 But for some specific reasons we created our own.
-- a Kill CLient handler.
+- a Kill Client handler.
 This handler will can be called to simulate a dying client, which will result in not answering to the general queries.
 Can be undone by calling it again.
 ``write clientXX/igmp.kill``